mhvue/scrape-news-time/README.md

 ## To Do
 * Displaying Added Notes<br>
 Still note quite ready.
-While it does add a note and a user can view the notes, there is glitch causing the notes to duplicate or make a few copies tthe note, then it is displayed.
-By refreshing the page, it helps but does not solve the problem.
+While it does add a note and a user can view the notes, there is glitch causing the notes to duplicate or make a few copies of the note which is displayed.
+By refreshing the page, it seems to help with this issue.
 Minor css still need as well for better displaying purposes.
 * Scrape and Get not workng togther<br>
-There is lag when click in Get Articles.
-The servier is scraping and then will run ajax of GET to display but a second click is needed.
+There is lag when clicking on Get Articles.
+The server is scraping and then will run ajax of GET to display.
+However, a second click is sometimes needed.
 * Mobile Friendly<br>
 While bootstrap helped, some minor issues need to fix to make application more mobile-friendly.